Clay vs ZoomInfo

 The biggest structural difference is the data model.

 ZoomInfo starts with data it collects, verifies, and maintains, then layers intelligence and activation on top.
-It also supports parallel waterfall enrichment inside GTM Studio, where multiple GTM Studio, which queries multiple providers simultaneously to return the highest-confidence result rather than just the first match found.
+It also supports parallel waterfall enrichment inside GTM Studio, which queries multiple providers simultaneously to return the highest-confidence result rather than just the first match found.
 ZoomInfo combines proprietary verification and entity resolution with additional source inputs to create a comprehensive, unified GTM data foundation.

 This distinction matters in day-to-day execution.
 A multi-provider aggregation model can be flexible, but it can also create conflicting records, duplicate contacts, and more manual QA.
-A unified verification model is more opinionated, but it can reduce the amount of reconciliation GTM teams must do before they act.
+A unified verification model is more opinionated, but it reduces the amount of reconciliation GTM teams must do before they act.

 With ZoomInfo, data quality is part of the embedded infrastructure of the solution.
-Companies like Snowflake use ZoomInfo data to power their most critical data features, resulting in 2x higher conversion rates and 90% higher opportunity open rates.
+Snowflake uses ZoomInfo data to power their most critical data features, resulting in 2x higher conversion rates and 90% higher opportunity open rates.

 ZoomInfo also supports broader enrichment and automation use cases through its data and orchestration layers.
 The related overview on AI solutions for GTM enrichment explains how teams use AI-driven enrichment to improve data quality, routing, and activation.